Cold Weather Payment: eligibility and how to apply

 The Warm Home Discount is a rebate on energy bills for vulnerable groups, such as those on certain means-tested benefits or those receiving Pension Credit.

-Those eligible for this year's Warm Home Discount will receive an automatic £140 deduction on their energy bills between October 2019 and April 2020.
+Those eligible for this year's Warm Home Discount will receive an automatic £140 deduction on their energy bills between October 2021 and the end of March 2022.

 Energy suppliers with over 150,000 customers have a legal obligation to participate in the Warm Home Discount, though some smaller providers have also voluntarily joined the scheme.